Danidite/ENSF409FinalProject/README.md

 Username: admin, password:1234 and username: user, password: password.
 If you choose admin you will have the ability to add new users to the program.

-In short our project has an admin capability and a login capability.
+In short our project has an admin capability and a login capability, it also has the capability to host more than one client, where that actions will affect the other clients experience.